KyleMardell/bee-teach/TESTING.md

 - All published resources link to their detail page.
 - Images can be added to the create resource page.
 - User posted resources page displays a message when there are no added resources.
-- Admin users can view and delete any resources, comments or image media.
+- Admin users can view and delete any resources or comments.
-- Admin users can view a list of users and delete or ban accounts.

 ### Manual Test Results Table